UNINETTSigma2/documentation/quick/gettingstarted.md

 ## More Information

-The menu on the left list the pages with more information about developing and running applications.
+The menue on the left list the pages with more information about developing and running applications.